Our mission is to empower individuals and engage communities to end domestic violence.

 - programs in schools that teach students how to lead conversations about healthy relationships, recognize signs of an abusive relationship, and become empowered to make positive and healthy decisions;

 - tools and strategies to reduce domestic violence homicides;

-- a court-ordered education program for those who use violence in an intimate relationship.
+- a 40-week program certified by the Massachusetts Department of Public Health for people who use violence in an intimate relationship.

 Our team is comprised of 45 staff members who use evidence-based approaches to meet the complex needs of adults and children in crisis due to domestic violence.

 While we all have different roles—from administration to fundraising, advocates to attorneys, educators to program facilitators—we all share a common goal.
 We are dedicated to ending domestic violence and providing care for survivors and their families.